Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/display-and-results.md

 The minimum width, accessible by [AutoSizeMinimumWidth](xref:@ActiproUIRoot.Controls.UserPromptBuilder.AutoSizeMinimumWidth), is assigned using one of the available arguments passed to the [WithAutoSize](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithAutoSize*) method.

-When [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[WindowStartupLocation](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WindowStartupLocation) is `null` (the default), the auto-size logic will first attempt to size the prompt to a width and height that do not exceed the bounds of the owner `Window`.
+When [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[WindowStartupLocation](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WindowStartupLocation) is `null` (the default), the auto-size logic will first attempt to size the prompt to a width and height that do not exceed the bounds of the owner.
 This is important to allow `WindowStartupLocation.CenterOwner` to be used without some parts of the prompt potentially displayed off screen.
-Otherwise, the prompt will be sized within the working area of the screen so that `WindowStartupLocation.CenterScreen` can be used to fully display the prompt.
+Otherwise, if it is not displayed as an overlay, the prompt will be sized within the working area of the screen so that `WindowStartupLocation.CenterScreen` can be used to fully display the prompt.

 > [!TIP]
 > Auto-size logic is also applied to [MessageBox](message-box.md) since it uses the [builder pattern](builder-pattern.md) to create prompts.
 This mean that, by default, [MessageBox](xref:@ActiproUIRoot.Controls.MessageBox).[Show](xref:@ActiproUIRoot.Controls.MessageBox.Show*) will always attempt to center messages over the owner, but will fall back to center screen if the message is too big.